shailesh-04/JavaScript/02_VARIABLE/README.md

-Sure!
+# VARIABLES

 Here's a clear and beginner-friendly explanation of **variables in JavaScript**:

 ---